Identifying, authenticating and authorizing users is a common part of

 Configuring Authentication handlers

-You configure authentication handlers using $this->Auth->authenticate.
+You configure authentication handlers using $this->Auth->authenticate

 You can configure one or many handlers for authentication.
-Using
+Using multiple

-in.
-When logging users in, authentication handlers are checked in the
+users in, authentication handlers are checked in the order they are declared.

-order they are declared.
-Once one handler is able to identify the user,
+Once one handler is able to identify the user, no other handlers will be

-no other handlers will be checked.
-Conversely you can halt all
+checked.
+Conversely you can halt all authentication by throwing an exception.

-thrown exceptions, and handle them as needed.
+You will need to catch any thrown exceptions, and handle them as needed.

-You can configure authentication handlers in your controller’s
+You can configure authentication handlers in your controller’s beforeFilter

-beforeFilter or, in the $components array.
-You can pass
+or, in the $components

-configuration information into each authentication object, using an
+each authentication object, using an array:

 // Basic setup